lewisknewton/questionnaire-engine/README.md

 ### Server
 `npm start` will launch the application using an HTTP server running on port 8080, located in [server.js](server.js).

-To access the application, enter the address of your running virtual machine after running `npm start`.
+To access the application, run `npm start` on your running virtual machine and enter the address shown into your browser.

 For testing purposes, the `example.json` file has been included in the questionnaires directory to provide an example questionnaire.
-A similar file, `another-example.json`, has been included within a sub-folder for the same reason.
+Similar files, `another-example.json` and `without-questions.json` have been included within a sub-folder for the same reason.

 ## Design